 You can withdraw your money as often as you like, but remember your interest rate depends on the overall increase of your balance each month, not how much you have in the account

-You can pay in money at any Nationwide branch, online or by standing order
+You can pay in money at any Nationwide cash machine, online or by standing order

 Ready to apply for a Regular Savings account?

 ISAs are a tax-efficient way to save.
 Visit our ISAs explained section to find out what ISAs are, how they work and for more information on ISA limits.

 If you can save a lump sum without needing to access it take a look at our savings bonds where you'll get a fixed rate of interest for the term of your account.

 Exclusively available to our existing members (eligibility criteria applies), Loyalty Saver is an instant access savings account with tiered interest rates linked to the length of your continuous membership with Nationwide, minimum 1 year, to 5 years, 10 years to a maximum of 15 years.

 AER stands for Annual Equivalent Rate and illustrates what the interest rate would be if interest was paid and compounded once each year.AER includes conditional bonus (if applicable)